mad-stat/VPINN/README.md

 # Van der Pol-informed Neural Networks for Multi-step-ahead Forecasting of Extreme Climatic Events

-In this study, we propose a novel Van der Pol-informed Neural Networks (VPINN) model for generating multi-speed forecasts of extreme climatic events.
+In this study, we propose a novel Van der Pol-informed Neural Networks (VPINN) model for generating multi-step forecasts of extreme climatic events.
 The VPINN framework leverages the dynamics of the Van der Pol oscillatory system to generate reliable forecasts in chaotic datasets.
-Our study considers publicly available real-world climatic datasets namely[1-2] -  Turkey seismic waves, El Niño sea surface temperature, Philippines temperature, Madrid humidity, and Delhi wind speed to analyze the forecasting ability of our proposed model.
+Our study considers publicly available real-world climatic datasets namely -  Turkey seismic waves, El Niño sea surface temperature, Philippines temperature, Madrid humidity, and Delhi wind speed[1-2] to analyze the forecasting ability of our proposed model.
 A graphical representation of the study is provided below:
 ![Poster](https://github.com/mad-stat/VPINN/blob/main/Codes/New_Poster.png)

 Usage of the repository for the paper "Van der Pol-informed Neural Networks for Multi-step-ahead Forecasting of Extreme Climatic Events [3]".